-- (a) The Title IX Coordinator will contact the Complaining Party and encourage him/her/zie/them to meet to discuss the nature and circumstances of the reported conduct, review relevant documentation that is available and address the need for any interim measures.
+(a) The Title IX Coordinator will contact the Complaining Party and encourage him/her/zie/them to meet to discuss the nature and circumstances of the reported conduct, review relevant documentation that is available and address the need for any interim measures.
 Examples of interim measures with respect to sexual misconduct may include no-contact orders, requests for academic adjustments, changes to living, dining, transportation, working and/or immigration situations, statutorily provided leave to employees pursuant to M.G.L. c.
-49, §52D, and other actions to address the situations and the Complaining Party's immediate physical safety and emotional needs and concerns on an interim basis. - (b) The Title IX Coordinator will assess the reported conduct to determine whether the circumstances pose a threat to the health or safety of the College community that warrants issuance of a timely warning, a stay-away order for any persons, or any other interim protections, including, but not limited to, suspension of a student, placing an employee on leave, or restricting any individual from other privileges prior to completing an investigation.
+49,

-5 Where the Title IX Coordinator is listed as the designated point of contact for any role in the Sexual Misconduct Policy, he or she may designate a Deputy Title IX Coordinator or another qualified member of the College community to assume the role at issue, as necessary and appropriate.
+6 Where the Title IX Coordinator is listed as the designated point of contact for any role in the Sexual Misconduct Policy, he or she may designate a Deputy Title IX Coordinator or another qualified member of the College community to assume the role at issue, as necessary and appropriate.
 Where another College official or employee is listed as the designated point of contact for any role in the Sexual Misconduct Policy, he or she may designate another College official or employee to assume the role at issue, as necessary and appropriate.

-6 The individual who experienced conduct that may have violated the Sexual Misconduct Policy will be referred to as the "Complaining Party."
+7 The individual who experienced conduct that may have violated the Sexual Misconduct Policy will be referred to as the "Complaining Party."
 The individual who is alleged to have violated the Sexual Misconduct Policy will be referred to as the "Responding Party."
 When the Complaining Party and the Responding Party are discussed collectively, they will be referred to as the "Parties" and may be referred to as a "Party."
 There may be instances where another person, who has not experienced but is aware of the occurrence of prohibited conduct, may bring a complaint under the Sexual Misconduct Policy, and that person is referred to as the "Reporting Party."
 In those limited circumstances, the College will determine which of the protections provided to the Complaining Party under the Sexual Misconduct Policy are also applicable to the Reporting Party.